 6.10 Solution #10: Network based URSP rules enforcement feedback

+6.10.1 Description

+6.10.1.1 Network based URSP rules enforcement verification without UE assistance

-6.10.1 DescriptionThe UE uses URSP rules to apply the application traffic to PDU sessions in UE.
+The UE uses URSP rules to apply the application traffic to PDU sessions in UE.
 But, for some of the situation, the 5GC wants to aware of the enforcement of URSP rules in UE.